 To be eligible for a postgraduate program in an Ireland University, an international student has to possess and submit an undergraduate diploma from a recognized Irish University or any other university.
 An international student also has to submit an academic transcript certified by an issuing body, a certified copy of past degrees or certificates, recognized certificate of Proficiency in the English language.

 English Language Requirements

-To be able to successfully study in your desired university in Ireland, it is important that the potential international students meet either ONE of the following English language requirements:
+To be able to successfully study in your desired university in Ireland, the potential international students must meet either ONE of the following English language requirements:

 - An IELTS (International English Language Testing Service) score of 7 overall, with no less than 6.5 in every element.
 The overall score and the minimum score in every element may differ as per the university guidelines.